oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/auto_tune_policy.rst

 Auto-Tune Policy
 ################

+The dynamic selection API is an experimental feature in the |onedpl_long| (|onedpl_short|) that selects an *execution resource* based on a chosen *selection policy*.
+There are several policies provided as part of the API.
+Policies encapsulate the logic and any associated state needed to make a selection.

 The auto-tune policy selects resources using runtime profiling. ``auto_tune_policy`` is useful for determining which resource has the best performance for a given kernel.
 The choice is made based on runtime performance